gbt1988/subdrive/treasury_proposal.md

-# Substrate Box treasury expense proposal

-Hi all,

-Let me have a quick introduction of my team's project `Substrate Box` which aims to make the development on Substrate friendly, a.k.a fix the pain points.
-During our learning path, things that ruin our day includes,
+# Treasury proposal: Subbooster,a Remote compiling tool for Substrate developers.

+Here we are introducing a remote compiling speed up tool which is named `Subboster` to our community.
+By engaging a remote service,it helps developers to compile their project in a more efficient way.
+We've made a pratical MVP for several developers to test, and we are thrilled to invite more people to test and use it~

+## Why we make it?

+When we develop on the substrate, there some things alwalys make us mad, ruin our day included:

 * Unacceptable compiling time;
 * Weak IDE support;
 * No binary smart contract sandbox;
 * Complex deployment process, etc.

 We have been trying to improve above situations for our own sake, like using remote machine to speed up the compiling.
-Afterwards, we think it would also be useful for others.
+Afterwards, we think it would also be useful for others.So we got the idea to make a `Substrate Box` which aims to make the development on Substrate more efficiency and friendly.

-Now I would like open the discussion for a treasury spending proposal: a free compiling speed up service for Substrate community includes Kusama, Polkadot, and parachain teams.
+And ,As you know `Subboster` is the first module of our project

 <!-- With the of development of Polkadot and KUSAMA ,more and more peole are involved into the substrate ecosystem.Including developers who making their project on substrate and students or blockchain fans doing experiments on it.while the substrate framwork require a crucial compute source far beyond common users device.It usually takes hours to do the compile stuff.It's neither easy nor efficiency to compile the project for users,which keep many people out of this brand new field. -->